On our homestead, we have more than one chicken coop.

 Your coop should also be predator-proof, and we’ve touched a bit on this, but let’s look into it further.
 Your chicken coop should protect your chickens not just from predators that might wander into the coop, but also those above and those that might dig under your chicken wire and into your coop.

-Some predators will try to dig under your coop, so using hardware cloth on the ground outside your coop, you can either bury it 4 to 12 inches deep into the ground or bury it flat 12 inches out from your coop to prevent predators digging under.
+To prevent predators from digging under your coop, you can use hardware cloth on the ground outside.
+You can either bury the cloth 4 to 12 inches deep into the ground or lay it flat 12 inches out from your coop.
+This will keep your chickens safe and secure.

 In addition to predators, your chicken coop should be as secure as possible from mice and rats that are attracted by the feed and droppings.
 Here are more tips on keeping mice out of the chicken coop.

-A floor is one way to keep them out, but if you don’t have one, then burying a hardware cloth fence down into the ground and about 12-inches all around the coop will help deter them.
+Coop flooring is one way to keep them out.
+However, if you don’t have one, then burying a hardware cloth fence down into the ground and about 12-inches all around the coop will help deter them.

-Remember that if mice and rats really want into your coop, they can chew through the wood, so if that’s happening, consider placing hardware cloth about 12-inches high around the bottom of your coop.
+Remember that if mice and rats really want into your coop, they can chew through the wood.
+If that’s happening, consider placing hardware cloth about 12-inches high around the bottom of your coop.

-Your coop should include a place for feeders and waterers, and what that will look like depends on what your feeders will be like.
-Some people use PVC feeders while others use ground feeders, and still other people like to hang their feeders and waterers.
+Your coop should include a place for feeders and waterers, and what that will look like depends on what your feeders are like.
+Some people use PVC feeders while others use ground feeders.
+Still other people like to hang their feeders and waterers.

 So, it’s really up to you and what works best in your coop.
 You should also be able to easily access the feeders and waterers.

-Chicken nesting boxes are another consideration for your chicken coop design, and the rule of thumb is 1 nesting box per 5 hens, but I like to provide more than that, and it never hurts to have too many.
-Chickens typically like to lay in the same nest, so don’t worry about having a box for every chicken.
+When designing a chicken coop, it’s important to consider the chicken nesting boxes.
+A good rule of thumb is to have one nesting box per five hens.
+However, it’s always better to have more than that, and it doesn’t hurt to have too many.
+Since laying hens usually prefer to lay in the same nest you don’t need to worry about having a box for each chicken.

 I prefer hay over straw in nesting boxes, and my chickens seem to prefer as well.
 Hay is generally softer and smells sweeter, as long as it isn’t moldy.

 Nesting boxes should be in a dark corner of the coop or you can shield them with a curtain.
 Chickens like to lay eggs in dark places.
-This is an evolutionary thing, and when a hen lays, she’s at her most vulnerable.
+This is a natural thing, and when a hen lays, she’s at her most vulnerable.

 Often times, if you place your nesting boxes in the “wrong area” according to your hens, they’ll choose to lay elsewhere.
 Hens can be very particular!